HNU-Studios/Nocturne-Orpheum/README.md

 ### Currently working on: Making drop function work while item is equipped
 ### Currently working on: Ability to change sectors
+### Currently working on: Making enemies & a "shop"